Determining sort work space requirements

 BMC recommends that you allow BMCSORT to dynamically allocate all sort work data sets.
 You should code sort work DD statements in your JCL only if you have a special situation where dynamic allocation will not work.

 Log sort space requirements

 If a significant number of log records exist, the sort process can require additional system resources.

-NGT Recover invokes BMCSORT.
+BMC AMI Recover invokes BMCSORT.
 The amount and type of resources that are required for the sort are dependent on the number of log records to be sorted.
 The total amount of sort work space that is needed to sort the log optimally is roughly equal to the sum of the lengths of all log records involved in the recovery times two.
-You can specify L001WKnn DD statements in the JCL for log sort work data sets or use the SORTDEVT and SORTNUM options for NGT Recover.
+You can specify L001WKnn DD statements in the JCL for log sort work data sets or use the SORTDEVT and SORTNUM options for BMC AMI Recover.

-You can specify LxxxWKnn DD statements in the JCL for log sort work data sets or use the SORTDEVT and SORTNUM options for NGT Recover.
+You can specify LxxxWKnn DD statements in the JCL for log sort work data sets or use the SORTDEVT and SORTNUM options for BMC AMI Recover.

 The LOGSCAN command can help you size the log sort work data sets by estimating the number of bytes of log data to be sorted.
 This command also provides NUMREC and AVGRECSZ estimates that can be used to improve log sort performance.

 The sorting requirement at recovery time can be reduced significantly by running R+/CHANGE ACCUM in advance.
 For more information, see the .